 Hi everyone!
 I just happened to stumble across this fascinating article from Marc Heller, DC, about how he doesn’t think the chiropractic profession adequately manages SI joint dysfunction.
 (It’s from the 2015 issue of the magazine Dynamic Chiropractic).
-I wanted to share it with you all because it echoes some of the same points I’veContinue reading “A chiropractor explains why he doesn’t believe adjustments can heal SI joint dysfunction
+I wanted to share it with you all because it echoes some of the same points I’veContinue reading “A chiropractor explains why he doesn’t believe adjustments can heal SI joint dysfunction”

 Hi everyone!
-I wanted to send out a different type of post today-- one that’s a little more personal.
+I wanted to send out a different type of post today– one that’s a little more personal.
 I’ve been hearing from so many of you recently, through email, Facebook, as well as comments on my blog.
-And you’re all asking really great questions-- so great I practically end up writing entire posts whenContinue reading “If you’re reading this, give yourself a pat on the back.
+And you’re all asking really great questions– so great I practically end up writing entire posts whenContinue reading “If you’re reading this, give yourself a pat on the back.”

 My God.
 We have come so far from the days when I could hardly find any information on the SI joint, and felt like such a freak.
 I recently discovered this awesome article on the SI joint from TIME magazine: How your butt can hurt your back (what a title!).
-It’s kind of accurate, though.Continue reading “SI joint awareness is growing– check out this article from TIME Magazine
+It’s kind of accurate, though.Continue reading “SI joint awareness is growing– check out this article from TIME Magazine”

-Okay, so here’s a concept that might be a little bit obvious to some of you... however, this is definitely a post I know I could have used back in the day, so I’m putting it out there in case it helps! *** When I first began to experience SI joint dysfunction, I thought of it as “hip pain.”
-After all, in our day to day lives, we usually refer to the regionContinue reading “Why are there so many doctors who treat “the hip,” but not the SI joint?
+Okay, so here’s a post I definitely could have used back in the day, so I’m putting it out there in case it helps! *** When I first began to experience SI joint dysfunction, I thought of it as “hip pain.”
+After all, in our day to day lives, we usually refer to the regionContinue reading “Why are there so many doctors who treat “the hip,” but not the SI joint?”

-I had a pretty interesting experience yesterday that I thought I’d share with you all-- the good and the bad.
+I had a pretty interesting experience yesterday that I thought I’d share with you all– the good and the bad.
 I saw a physiatrist at Mass General Hospital who was actually familiar with treating the SIJ.
-(A physiatrist is a type of doctor that treats physical dysfunction, similar to an orthopedist or a pain specialist.Continue reading “What I learned from seeing my third physiatrist
+(A physiatrist is a type of doctor that treats physical dysfunction, similar to an orthopedist or a pain specialist.Continue reading “What I learned from seeing my third physiatrist”